All Episodes

 We're Romney supporters.

-Um she may have actually voted for Romney.
+She may have actually voted for Romney.

-We are so sick and tired of every single time we watch the news or anything in the media, that the feeling we get, the sick feeling we get every story they tell almost.
+We are so sick and tired of every single time we watch the news or anything in the media, the feeling we get, the sick feeling we get every story they tell almost.

-Um you can almost say it's 100% of the time that it's like that.
+You can almost say it's 100% of the time that it's like that.

 This message that we just sent by voting for Newt.

-I know I want him to do.
+That's what I want him to do.

 I want him to take that.